Mesh-free free-form lensing I: Methodology and application to mass reconstruction: Introduction

 This work is structured as follows: In Sec.~\ref{sec_rbf} we introduce RBFs and how they can be used to numerically interpolate and differentiate.
-In Sec.~\ref{sec_lensing} we use the developed techniques to implement a free-form reconstruction algorithm that can be used in the mesh-free domain and consistently combines the regimes of weak- and strong-gravitational lensing.
+In Sec.~\ref{sec_lensing} we use the developed techniques to implement a free-form reconstruction algorithm that can be used in the mesh-free domain and consistently combines the regimes of weak and strong gravitational lensing.
 We test our implementation with numerically simulated data in Sec.~\ref{sec_testing} and we conclude in Sec.~\ref{sec_conclusions}.
 In App.~\ref{app_rbf_inter} we provide more details on the performance of interpolation with RBFs to the interested reader, as we do in App.~\ref{app_rbf_fd} for mesh-free numerical differentiation.
 App.~\ref{app_lse} gives some missing but not crucial details on the concrete implementation of the reconstruction algorithm.
 In many graphical illustrations in this paper we have to visualize mesh-free data.
 We do so by using the Voronoi tessellation of the evaluation points and by assigning a function value to each Voronoi cell, which refers to the function value at the respective coordinate.
+Throughout this work, we assume a flat $\Lambda$CDM cosmology with $h=0.7$, $\Omega_{\Lambda}=0.7$ and $\Omega_{\textrm{m}}=0.3$.
+In Sec.~\ref{sec_ray}, we refer to physical quantities of a simulated lens at $z=0.25$ where one arc second corresponds to 3.91 kpc.